 Yes, you read that right.
 You may think you’re being a good steward of the environment by recycling your disposable plastic.
 But the reality is that all that plastic you’re throwing in the recycling may not actually end up being recycled.

-And since we have very little capacity to process plastic recycling ourselves, more often than not the only choice is sending it to a landfill – where it can take up to 500 years to decompose, and in the process leaks toxic chemicals and microplastics into the soil and groundwater.
+And plastic that ends up in a landfill can take up to 500 years to decompose, and in the process leaks toxic chemicals and microplastics into the soil and groundwater.
 Much of this unrecycled plastic is single-use, disposable items.

 Our Single-Use, Throwaway Culture is a Huge Problem.
 So What Do We Do About It?